 How to count the grams of water in the bloom?

-You have to simply count it as part of the total weight.
+You have to count it as part of the total weight simply.
 Thus, following the SCAA’s “Golden Ratio” of 55g liter, pour 66g of water for the bloom in a 33g coffee brewed using the 600ml Hario V60 brew.

 That’s double the weight of the coffee.

-If you would follow the Hario recommendation of adding 200g of water per 30 seconds, ensure to stop at 600g off total weight.
-Again, try to do it both ways for you to identify which method works best for you!
+If you would follow the Hario recommendation of adding 200g of water per 30 seconds, ensure to stop at 600g of total weight.
+Again, try to do it both ways to identify which method works best for you!

 And that’s about it!

-Blooming can make a huge difference in your cup of Joe only if you do it the right way and ensure that it works well with your preferred brewing method.
+Blooming can make a huge difference in your cup of Joe only if you do it correctly and ensure it works well with your preferred brewing method.
 Have fun blooming!